-Now I love pancakes like it’s nobody’s business, and there is just something about bananas, which add a naturally rich and sweet flavour to almost every thingggg.
-I’ve searched high and low for a healthy version I can genuinely sit down and enjoy.
+Now I love pancakes like it’s nobody’s business, and there is just something about bananas, which add a naturally rich and sweet flavour to almost every thing.
+I’ve searched high and low for a healthy version I can genuinely sit down and enjoy for breakfast.
 I’ve even tried the whole natural “pancake” recipe with 1 banana and 2 eggs, but as bland as it sounds, is as bland as it tastes.
-Being from an island, that 1 banana to 2 egg recipe fails on 2 very important factors for me when it comes to my perplexed palette – texture and flavour.
 So I came up with my own alternative, which calls for nature’s precious spice, cinnamon. 🙂

 Makes 4 – 5 mini pancakes (This recipe is the exact serving for 1 person)

-- 1 ripe banana (The riper the banana the naturally sweeter the pancakes will be)
+- 1 large ripe banana (The riper the banana the naturally sweeter the pancakes will be)

 - 1 egg